cxk7197/CantinaChallenge/README.md

 # CantinaChallenge

+This is my version of the challenge in react native using expo instead of terminal.

+If you do not have expo installed go ahead and run npm install -g expo-cli

-Download or clone and all you have to do is cd into the project and then run npm start in your terminal!
+Assuming that you have npm / node / yarn installed, download or clone and all you have to do is cd into the project and then run npm start in your terminal!

-Assuming that you have npm / node / yarn installed.
+If you are having issues, https://matwrites.com/get-started-react-native-expo-minutes/ is a great tutorial, or you can just message me :)

+Once the expo screen pops up locally on a browser, click on the run ios simulator on the GUI.

+That will bring you right to my app where you can then type into the search field, and then there will be instructions on the page.